-Organisations have to adapt.
+Organisations have to adapt

-Companies have less than two years left to get to grips with the GDPR, so now's a good time to ensure that they meet security requirements imposed by current laws and regulations.
+Organisations don't have much time left to get to grips with the GDPR, so now's a good time to ensure that they meet security requirements imposed by current laws and regulations.

 The new regulation has a number of implications, for instance, it introduces stiff penalties for non-compliance which could result in fines of up to four per cent of an organisation's global annual turnover.
 And achieving compliance requires more than putting a new process or piece of technology in place.